xitop/edzed/docs/blocks.rst

       rely on the side effect of setting the internal state.

-The simulation fails if any block remain uninitialized.
+The simulation fails if any block remains uninitialized.

 Events